How are land and aquatic plants different? How are they alike?

 Spongy leaves allow the aquatic plant to float on the surface of the water.
 Leaves are broad and flat so the plant can float.
 Aquatic plants don’t have to stay in place.
 Roots hang directly into water so they don’t have to branch.

 *Next Generation Science Standards® is a registered trademark of Achieve.
-Neither Achieve nor the lead states and partners that developed the Next Generation Science Standards were involved in the production of, and do not endorse, these products.
+Neither Achieve nor the lead states and partners that developed the Next Generation Science Standards were involved in the production of this product, and do not endorse it.